scalawithcats/scala-with-cats/src/pages/monads/either.md

 ## *Either*

-Let's look at another useful monadic data type.
+Let's look at another useful monad: the `Either` type from the Scala standard library.
-The Scala standard library has a type `Either`.
 In Scala 2.11 and earlier,
-`Either` wasn't technically a monad because it didn't have `map` and `flatMap` methods.
+many people didn't consider `Either` a monad because it didn't have `map` and `flatMap` methods.
 In Scala 2.12, however, `Either` became *right biased*.

 ### Left and Right Bias

-In Scala 2.11, `Either` was unbiased.
+In Scala 2.11, `Either` had no default
-It had no `map` or `flatMap` method:
+`map` or `flatMap` method:

 ```scala
 // Scala 2.11 example